vibewell25/vibewell/docs/docs/guides/state-management-guide.md

 ## State Management Approach

-Vibewell employs a hybrid state management approach with a unified API that supports multiple state management solutions, allowing different parts of the application to use the most appropriate pattern while maintaining a consistent interface.
+VibeWell employs a hybrid state management approach with a unified API that supports multiple state management solutions, allowing different parts of the application to use the most appropriate pattern while maintaining a consistent interface.

 ### Key Principles